jeffzh3ng/fuxi/README.md

 Like Metasploit, it is a development kit for pentesters to develope their own exploits.
 Based on Pocsuite, you can write the most core code of PoC/Exp without caring about the resulting output etc. There are at least several hundred people writing PoC/Exp based on Pocsuite up to date.

+Some plugins in the tests directory, which are updated from time to time.
 You can acquiring PoC scripts from [Seebug community](https://www.seebug.org/)

 The target can be IP, network segment or URL.